selina101/CreateLabWork/README.md

 Contains the files for Benhui's Tongue PCB.

-All the components were bought separatly and soldered by hand.
+All the components were bought separately and soldered by hand.

 ![Tongue PCB](Images/TonguePCB.png)